mithiloswal/Car-Evaluation-Dataset-Classification-and-Analysis/README.md

-# Car Evaluation Dataset Classification and Analysis
+# Car Evaluation Dataset Classification and Analysis <br />
+Assisted customers for buying used cars as per their requirements by identifying key features and implementing visualization, pre-processing, and classification analysis on the Car Evaluation Dataset by UC Irvine to build machine learning models using different classification algorithms in Python using Jupyter Notebook.
+Achieved various levels of accuracy for each of the algorithms employed, and compared the results obtained.